 Of course, it’s also great if your potential customers see your PR efforts.
 More often than not, though, this happens indirectly.
 Your goal is for potential customers to hear about your brand through the above voices rather than through your marketing campaigns.

 PR Agencies in the Digital World

 PR agencies have adapted to the world of instant Internet access, too.

 Unlike advertising agencies, PR companies focus on editorial coverage to promote a business.
-It isn’t rare to see a PR agency which focuses on digital magazines, websites, Facebook news, and even television spots.
+It isn’t rare to see a PR agency focusing on digital magazines, websites, Facebook news, and even television spots.

 Paid media might’ve slowed, but it’s far from obsolete.
-In fact, today’s PR agencies are experiencing massive success due to the increasing focus on client promotion.
+Today’s PR agencies are experiencing massive success due to the increasing focus on client promotion.
 To make a company successful, a PR agency promotes its values, exciting stories and opinions.

 Data-Driven Online PR

 Online PR agencies also specialize in leveraging online data.
 In the past, in-house PR teams analyzed public opinion, selected trends and rolled out continual strategies.
 Because the world of information is huge, it requires a highly intuitive force to comprehend it.